Indamutsa/gitops/README.md

 rm argocd-linux-amd64
 ```

-Access The Argo CD API Server¶
+Access The Argo CD API Server
 ```
 kubectl port-forward svc/argocd-server -n argocd 8080:443
 ```

 The username is : admin \
+The password can be found:
+`
-The password can be found:`kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode && echo`
+kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 --decode && echo
+`

-You can Login Using The CLI¶ \
+You can Login Using The CLI \
 `argocd login <ARGOCD_SERVER> ---> argocd login localhost:8020`

 change the password \